 In August 1981, Dougy wrote a poignant letter to Dr. Kubler-Ross, asking why no one would speak to him of dying, even when he was facing his own death.
 Dr. Kubler-Ross corresponded with Dougy, and encouraged Beverly Chappell to meet him and his family when they visited Oregon Health & Science University for experimental treatment.
 Bev clearly saw in Dougy a thirst for life and deep compassion for others, which many never attain, even in their older years.
 After Dougy’s death later that year, his wisdom and inspiration stayed with Bev and led her to start support groups for grieving children.
 Those first families in need of grief support met in Bev’s basement family room in her Southeast Portland home.
 Soon a board of directors was recruited, volunteer facilitators were trained, and The Dougy Center entered a phenomenal period of growth.

 Today, The Dougy Center serves 500 children and their 350 adult family members each month.
 Our 27, open-ended peer support groups meet every other week and are divided by age, type of death (illness, sudden death, murder, suicide) and who died (parent, sibling).
 The concurrent 27 adult support groups meet at the same time for the caregiver of the child or teen who is attending group.
-Since our founding, The Dougy Center has served 30,000 children, teens and their families and has received national and international acclaim for our pioneering peer support model for helping children cope with the death of a family member.
+Since our founding, The Dougy Center has served over 40,000 children, teens and their families and has received national and international acclaim for our pioneering peer support model for helping children cope with the death of a family member.
 Through our National Training Program and training materials, thousands have learned how to help grieving children and more than 500 programs modeled after The Dougy Center have been established worldwide.